Nereoll/elecdisplay/README.md

 Elecdisplay is an Electron-based application that displays system statistics on a canvas.
 It provides real-time information about CPU load, memory usage, operating system details, uptime, and more.
 **it was made to fit this wallpaper** :
+(rescaling of this wallpaper from wallHaven :  https://whvn.cc/nzq95j )

 ![[wallpaper/bg_spiderman_1920-1080.png]]